 Today, the corporation's commitment to mental health is clear and ongoing.
 By increasing individual well-being, the company is destignatizing mental health care while helping foster better relationships and performance.
 Employees are demonstrating higher levels of engagement, resolution, and innovation, and using shared language that makes it easier and more enjoyable to get to the heart of the matter.

+Numbers talk

-Numbers talk Across the board PQ-Powered Teamwork members are:
+Across the board PQ-Powered Teamwork members are:

-the company
+47% likelier to say that their colleagues are trustworthy

-65% likelier to say that the company supports risk-taking likelier to say that the company fosters innovation "This program is vital to anyone wanting to reset their team and to establish trust within a team.
+likelier to feel a strong sense of ownership and commitment to the company likelier to say that the company supports risk-taking likelier to say that the company fosters innovation

+"This program is vital to anyone wanting to reset their team and to establish trust within a team.
 Even large corporations can do this; I was a Pod leader and found it very fulfilling and I plan on continuing my learning."

-Kathy C., HP Shape a culture of mental fitness in your workplace Most teams are suffering from the invisible effects of today's mental wellness crisis.
+Kathy C., HP

+Shape a culture of mental fitness in your workplace

+Most teams are suffering from the invisible effects of today's mental wellness crisis.
 They work too hard; experience too much conflict, friction, and stress; and vastly underachieve their potential.

 But forward-looking corporate leaders can turn the table across their enterprise - and beyond.

 Positive Intelligence delivers mental fitness training to help corporate teams achieve their full potential for performance and happiness, through app-guided practice.
 With this guided, tactical approach, your company's employees will go on to be happier, more engaged members of your teams, as well as in their own communities, too.

-The Positive Intelligence Annual Program months 1-2 months 3-12
+The Positive Intelligence Annual Program

-PQ Program Intensive practice with your Pod, building a foundation of mental fitness months 3-12 Learn more --->

-Applications Self-paced modules focused on applying the PQ operating system to improve performance, relationships, and well-being